 Graphic Designer Degrees

-Many online programs in arts offer Associate degrees and certificates in order to prepare students for entry-level positions in graphic design.
+Many online programs in arts offer Associate degrees and certificates that may prepare students for entry-level positions in graphic design.
 Classes available include Web site design, printing techniques, computerized design, commercial graphics production, studio art, and principles of design.
 Many graphic designers have earned a bachelor's degree with an emphasis in graphic design, either through an online training program or brick and mortar institution.
 Because consumer tastes are always changing and graphic designers need to be responsive, many graphic designers have also taken courses in business, marketing, cultural studies, writing, psychology, and sociology.
 If you already have a bachelor's degree but want to enter into the field of graphic design, many aspiring graphic designers enroll in one of several programs to earn a certificate in graphic design.
-Whatever route you take, art and studio classes will be especially helpful as you create your portfolio--a collection of your best work that is shown to prospective employers.
+Whatever route you take, art and studio classes may be especially helpful as you create your portfolio--a collection of your best work that is shown to prospective employers.

 Career Training for Graphic Designers